 Yana Skakun

-Golden hour — the sixty minutes following sunrise and preceding sunset — produces the warmest, most flattering, most universally beloved light in photography.
-Understanding why it looks this way, and how to plan your sessions around it, is one of the most practically useful things a photographer or portrait client can know.
+Golden hour — the sixty minutes or so following sunrise and preceding sunset — produces the warmest, most flattering, most universally beloved light in photography.
+Understanding why it looks the way it does, and how to actually plan a session around it, is one of the most practically useful things a photographer or a portrait client can learn, and it changes how you think about scheduling almost any outdoor shoot once it clicks.

-At sunrise and sunset, sunlight travels through a much greater depth of atmosphere than it does at midday — the shorter wavelengths (blue, violet) scatter away, leaving the longer wavelengths (red, orange, gold) to pass through.
-The result is a warmth that is quantifiably different from midday light, rendered in degrees Kelvin at around 2,000–3,500K versus the 5,500–6,500K of midday sun.
-This warmth is flattering on skin tones and creates the film-like quality that many photographers spend years trying to replicate in post-production.
+At sunrise and sunset, sunlight travels through a much greater depth of atmosphere than it does at midday.
+The shorter wavelengths, blue and violet, scatter away across that distance, leaving the longer wavelengths, red, orange, and gold, to pass through and reach the subject.
+The result is a warmth that is quantifiably different from midday light, rendered in degrees Kelvin at around 2,000 to 3,500K versus the 5,500 to 6,500K of midday sun.
+This warmth is flattering on skin tones and creates the film-like quality that many photographers spend years trying to replicate in post-production, without ever quite matching what the light itself does naturally.

 The key decisions are direction and timing.
-Positioning a subject with the light source behind them — back-lighting — creates a glowing rim of golden light around the hair and shoulders (the "halo" effect) while the face is lit by reflected ambient light from the scene in front.
-This requires slight exposure compensation (+ 1–2 stops) to avoid silhouetting.
-Alternatively, positioning the subject side-on to the light creates a dramatic, directional quality — warm shadows and highlights that sculpt the face and body.
+Positioning a subject with the light source behind them, known as backlighting, creates a glowing rim of golden light around the hair and shoulders, sometimes called the halo effect, while the face itself is lit by softer reflected ambient light from the scene in front.
+This requires slight exposure compensation, generally one to two stops over what a camera's meter would suggest, to avoid the subject falling into silhouette against the brighter background behind them.

-Golden hour timing varies by season and location.
-In England, summer golden hour extends from around 8:30pm to 9:30pm (BST) — making late-evening sessions particularly effective for long summer days.
-By contrast, December's golden hour begins at 3pm and lasts only forty-five minutes.
-Apps including The Photographer's Ephemeris and PhotoPills provide exact golden hour windows and sun angle information for any location and date.
+Golden hour timing varies by season and location in a way that genuinely reshapes how a session gets planned.
+In England, summer golden hour extends from around 8:30pm to 9:30pm British Summer Time, making late-evening sessions particularly effective for making the most of long summer days.
+By contrast, December's golden hour begins around 3pm and lasts only around forty-five minutes, which means winter sessions built around this light have to work within a genuinely tight window.
+Apps including The Photographer's Ephemeris and PhotoPills provide exact golden hour windows and sun angle information for any location and date, and I check these routinely when confirming timing for an upcoming session.

 Yana Skakun